-The FSU version number is also an integral part of the file names assigned to all data arriving at the DAC.
-The file naming convention created for FSU WOCE surface meteorological data is based on the ship call sign or buoy World Meteorological Organization (WMO) identification number.
+The FSU version number is also an integral part of the file names assigned to all data arriving at the DPC.
+The file naming convention created for FSU COARE surface meteorological data is based on the ship's call sign or a World Meteorological Organization (WMO) identification number for land stations and buoys.
 This convention takes the form: